scipy-latinamerica/scipyla2015/travel_guide/htt_en.md

-#Consejos al Viajero
+#Advice for Travelers

-SciPy Latin America 2015, la tercera conferencia anual de Computación Científica con Python se realizará entre los días **20-22 de mayo en la ciudad de Posadas, Misiones, Argentina.**
+SciPy Latin America 2015, the third annual conference of Scientific Computing with Python will be held between **May 20-22 in the city of Posadas, Misiones, Argentina.**

-La sede de la conferencia será la Universidad Gastón Dachary (<http://www.ugd.edu.ar/>), en la intersección de las calles Salta y Colón de la ciudad.
+The conference venue will be at the Universidad Gastón Dachary (<http://www.ugd.edu.ar/>), at the intersection of Salta and Columbus streets.

 <div style="text-align:center">